ChrisSantosLang/redscience/docs/source/usecases.rst

 ..
 Note:: "Personality" settings are made available in redscience only if games have been identified for which different settings are optimal.
-Individual humans who exhibit those traits would be vulnerable to some kind of exploit, but also have the potential to strengthen a team by protecting it against other exploits (i.e. like differentiated cells benefit a body).
+Individual humans who exhibit those traits would be vulnerable to some kind of exploit, but also have the potential to strengthen a team by protecting it against other exploits (i.e. as cell differentiation benefits a body).

 Benchmark social designs